loader image

 %

-of children are being Looked After in the community, a positive position maintained from the previous year.
+of children are being Looked After in the community, from 90% the previous year.

 The number of Looked After Children have continued to reduce through the provision of early, holistic family support and intensive intervention for families when this is needed.